 If you’ve been online long enough, you may have accumulated multiple social media profiles.
 If you still use all of them, great.
 But it’s more likely that you have one or two old profiles–on mostly defunct social media platforms–that you haven’t even looked at for months or years.

 It’s time to let go of your past.
-All these old profiles do for you is clutter up your digital footprint and leave you open to identity theft.
+All these old profiles do for you is clutter up your digital identity and leave you open to identity theft.
 Go to the platform, find your old profile and delete it.
 If it’s really old, it may take an extra step or two to login and claim your profile to begin with.
 But it’ll be worth it for the peace of mind you get, knowing you’ve removed that vulnerability.

 3. Delete Other Online Accounts